Caerii/IS426_Audio2Spectrogram/README.md

 Processes audio into usable spectrograms for classification

 # There are several processing steps
 The program should ask for which *classes of data* you are going to be processing.
+At the moment, it only processes one large audio clip, but later versions will process all the files within a directory.

 This will create empty folders, and the program will ask you to select the files on your computer which correspond to that class.
+(Currently only one class at a time, multiclass processing in next version).

 These files will be cloned into a folder in the root directory of the program in "./data"